jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-17-classreview.md

 PHR 360 (Proof and Persuasion): I got all excited doing formal logic for the first week and then I had to write papers on epistemic bubbles :(

-CSC 403 (Discrete Math): This is actually pretty cool, I sure hope no <a href="https://www.youtube.com/watch?v=47aSeHHnFAY" target="_blank" rel="noopener noreferrer">monstrosities</a> are made from this!
+CSC 403 (Discrete Math): This is actually pretty cool, I sure hope no <a href="https://www.youtube.com/watch?v=47aSeHHnFAY" target="_blank" rel="noopener noreferrer">monstrosities</a> are made from this...

 Music 410 (The Musical Brain): So this explains why I have to chant some stupid tiktok audio under my breath while playing hockey